tchan70/EcoQuest/README.md

 - Frontend: React Native for cross-platform mobile app development.
 - Maps: React-Native-Maps for integrating map functionality.
 - Navigation: React Navigation for routing and navigation.
-- Backend: Firebase Realtime Database for storing data; Firebase Authentication for user management;
+- Backend: Firebase Realtime Database for storing data; Firebase Authentication for user management.
 - Deployment: Expo Go for testing and deployment.